sayakaminegishi/AP_AHP_Analysis_Iclamp_SayaMinegishi/README.md

  NB: store the abf files of interest in the SAME DIRECTORY (same folder) as the rest of the scripts!
 Sample files to test are in the zip folder (you have to open it and copy-paste the files into your working folder).

 ### For analysis of Spontaneous Recordings:
-Download spontaneous_analysis_apr22 file.
+Open a new matlab file.
+Then type in the following, replacing ‘newpath’ as the path to MATLAB on your computer.
+Run CMA_batch_analysisFeb17(), where the first argument is the folder name of where your spontaneous files of interest are stored in the ‘data’ directory, and the second argument is the name of the output excel table.

+newpath = "/Users/sayakaminegishi/MATLAB";
+userpath(newpath)
+CMA_batch_analysisFeb17("spontaneous","spontaneous_apr23.xlsx")

-• **“CMA_batch_analysisFeb17.m”** –click on Run button to analyze all abf files in the same directory where this script & its function scripts are stored.
+• “CMA_batch_analysisFeb17.m” - function to analyze all abf files in the specified data directory.
 Gives results for each file in tables.

- • **“feb17_single.m”** – run analysis on an abf file of interest.
-Specify its file name after “filename1=”.
-Then hit Run.

 ### For analysis of Evoked Recordings: